freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-news-theme.md

    Be sure to run `ghost` commands from the `ghost-local-site` directory.
 Follow additional instructions on [Ghost's official documentation](https://docs.ghost.org) if are not familiar with its interface.

-2. Fork and clone the repository in your theme directory:
+2. Fork and clone the repository in your theme directory (replacing `YOUR_USERNAME` with your GitHub username):

    ```sh
    cd content/themes/